enblacar/SCpubr-book/docs/10-GeyserPlots.md

 ## Plotting symmetrical scales.

 Depending on the case, it might be the case in which we want to plot a continuous variable that spans both in positive and negative values.
 Although not necessary, there are cases in which this binary nature of the values has a biological meaning and we, therefore, assign two gradient of colors (typically blue for negative values and red for positive values) to better visualize this nature of the data.
-We can achieve this by using `symmetrical_scale = TRUE`.
+We can achieve this by using `enforce_symmetry = TRUE`.